INTRODUCING DAX WINDOW FUNCTIONS (PART 2)

 2. Find the current customer in the evaluation context.

-3. Find the previous customer from the intermediate table in Step 1 ordered by the ‘Sales'[CustomerKey] column in ascending order.
+3. Find the previous customer from the intermediate table in Step 1 ordered by the ‘Sales'[CustomerKey] column in descending order.

 4. Calculate the difference between the numbers of unique products purchased by the current customer and by the previous customer.